Stability and performance of stochastic economic MPC -- Stochastic characterization of the closed-loop asymptotics: Stochastic dynamic programming and an implementable version of the abstract MPC algorithm

 Now we can use Lemma~\ref{lem:measurable} to conclude that the closed-loop trajectories and performance of Algorithm~\ref{alg:abstractStochMPC} and Algorithm~\ref{alg:implementableStochMPC} coincide almost-surely.
 Here, we measure the closed-loop performance of a measurable feedback law $\mu: \X \to \U$ over a horizon $K \in \N$ by

 where $X_{\mu}(\cdot,0,X_0)$ denotes the closed-loop trajectory defined by system \eqref{eq:stochSysTimeVarying} with control $U(\tol) = \mu(X_{\mu}(\tol))$ and initial condition $X_{\mu}(0) = X_0$.

-\begin{cor} Consider $N$, $\tcl \in \N$, and initial state $X_0 \in \RR{\Omega,\X}$ and let $\mu_N^{a}$ be the feedback law from the abstract MPC Algorithm~\ref{alg:abstractStochMPC}.
+\begin{coro} Consider $N$, $\tcl \in \N$, and initial state $X_0 \in \RR{\Omega,\X}$ and let $\mu_N^{a}$ be the feedback law from the abstract MPC Algorithm~\ref{alg:abstractStochMPC}.
 Then there exists a measurable feedback law $\mu_N^{i}$ generated pathwisely by the implementable Algorithm~\ref{alg:implementableStochMPC} such that

 holds $\mathbb{P}$-almost surely for all $\tol \in \N_0$ and the closed-loop cost satisfies